apathetic/apathetic-v3/src/content/posts/2021-01-10-overflowing-menus.md

 ---
-title: An Overflowing Menu with IntersectionObserver.
+title: An overflowing menu with IntersectionObserver.
 description: a simpler approach
 tags: post
 ---